davidgomes/dotfiles/README.md

 13. defaults write com.apple.screencapture location ~/Pictures
 14. Define the shortcut to move to next window inside same app according to this link http://superuser.com/questions/299241/in-mac-os-what-is-the-keyboard-shortcut-to-switch-between-windows-of-the-same-a
+15. Set up Gestures according to this image: